Los Angeles Air Force Base: Space Superiority Systems Directorate

 Formerly the Space Superiority Systems Wing, the Space Superiority Systems Directorate is responsible for weapon systems development, fielding, and sustainment.

 Launch Enterprise Directorate

 The Launch Enterprise Directorate provides DoD and the National Reconnaissance Office with access to space through launch systems modernization, sustainment, and development of worldwide ranges for national security.
 The directorate conducts satellite mission integration and provides tools to test and support the nation's space launch, ballistic missile, and aeronautical testing.

 MILSATCOM Systems Directorate

-Formerly the Military Satellite Communications Systems Wing, the Military Satellite Communications Directorate (MILSATCOM) plans for, acquires, and sustains space-enabled global communications in support of the president, secretary of Defense and combat forces.
+The Military Satellite Communications Directorate (MILSATCOM), formerly the Military Satellite Communications Systems Wing, plans for, acquires, and sustains space-enabled global communications in support of the president, secretary of Defense and combat forces.
 MILSATCOM systems consists of satellites, terminals, and control stations, worth more than $42 billion providing communication for approximately 16,000 aircraft, ships, mobile, and fixed sites.
-As a jointly-manned directorate, it interfaces with major commands from each of the Armed Services, HQ Air Force and various DoD agencies.
+As a jointly-staffed directorate, it interfaces with major commands from each of the Armed Services, HQ Air Force and various DoD agencies.